edwink75/filament-user-activity/README.md

 ...
 ```

-Configure a scheduled task to truncate table depending on your configured days (default 60 days) or run is manually
+Configure a scheduled task to truncate table depending on your configured days (default 60 days) or run it manually from time to time.
 ```bash
 php artisan filament-user-activity:truncate-activities-table